WISCORS Information |

 WISCORS Information

-- CORS are established at an approximate 50 kilometer spacing across the state of Wisconsin.
+• CORS are established at an approximate 40 to 50 kilometer spacing across the state of Wisconsin.

-- GNSS-capability: Most WISCORS reference stations utilize three satellite constellations.
+• GNSS-capability: All WISCORS network reference stations utilize three satellite constellations.

-- WISCORS observation data is archived and available online via the WISCORS Web Server for users who desire to post-process field collected data.
+• WISCORS reference station data is archived and available online via the WISCORS Web Application.

-- New users can request access to the network via the WISCORS Web Server.
+• New users can request access to the network via the WISCORS Web Application.

 Benefits of a CORS Network